Death of Baby Falak

-Falak was a two-year-old girl who was admitted to AIIMS Trauma Centre in New Delhi, India, on 18 January 2012, with a fractured skull and human bite marks on her body.
-She was brought to the hospital by a 15-year-old girl who claimed to be her mother.
-The girl told the doctors that the baby had fallen from bed.
-She was admitted with a fractured skull, broken arms, human bite marks all over her body and cheeks that had been branded by a hot iron.
-The doctors monitoring the baby said it was an intense experience and that even in the trauma centre they had never seen a baby in such a condition.
+Falak was a two-year-old victim of human trafficking who was admitted to AIIMS Trauma Centre in New Delhi, India, on 18 January 2012, with a fractured skull, broken bones, and human bite marks on her body all over her body and cheeks that had been branded by a hot iron.
+She was named Falak, by the nurses at the ICU.